endegraaf/Vagrant-SeleniumBase/README.md

 # Vagrant-SimpleBlog
-A Vagrant based virtual environment for the SimpleBlog demo application (Alten IT - Core team Agile).
+A Vagrant based virtual environment for an internal training CI/CD/DevOps and Test automation tooling.
+The purpose of this demo image is:
+- Give a brief introduction on Linux
+- Hands-on using Jenkins (pre-installed)
+- Hands-on SeleniumBase (pre-installed)

 # Instructions for getting started with Vagrant
 ## Prerequisites